BlueWebNodes/bluewebnodes.github.io/ecommerce-website-examples.md

     <h2><a href="https://www.w8-time.com" target="_blank">www.w8-time.com</a></h2>
 </div>

-The W8 website is for restaurant reservation.
-Visitors can join the waitlist or purchase the FastPass to get faster.
-It is an eCommerce website created and developed by WordPress WooCommerce.
+The W8 website is an eCommerce website for restaurant reservations built with WordPress and WooCommerce.
+The customers visit the restaurant waitlist page by scanning the QR code.
+They can fill out the form to join the regular waitlist or purchase a FastPass to go faster.
+The features include QR code, webforms, front-end table, shipping cart, credit card payment gateway, SMS and Email notifications, etc.

 [![Site Home](/images/w8-time.jpg "w8-time.com Home")](https://www.w8-time.com)